thejoshwolfe/nethack/server/README.md

     custom_name as String;
     location as Location;
-    seen_how as VisionTypes; // if none, then location is last-known location },
+    seen_how as VisionTypes; // if none, then location is last-known location
+    // this list is complete when you can see the monster well enough to see their equipment.
+    // changes with "The gnome wields a bow.", etc. equipped_item_ids as list of u256;
+  },
 };
 item_piles as dict {